ratboy666/string/README.md

 assembler functions CONOUT and CONBFR to interface with BDOS.
 INPUT$ to get prompted input that can come from a SUB file with XSUB.
 Added BLANK routine to allow easier use of ENCODE/DECODE.
 Publish MKSTR$ as inverse of STROFF and STRLEN.
 Functions that I will use are now complete.
 Requests are welcome.

+The FORLIB.REL here has CONOUT, READER, PUNCH, INKEY.
+Document these functions (they are generic CPM)